Pro2021CA/DupePlusPlus/README.md

-  dupeplusplus.maxdupe: allows you to change the max dupe dupeplusplus.nondupe: allows you to blacklist one certain item by adding data to it dupeplusplus.dupe: allows you to bypass the normal max dupe
+  dupeplusplus.maxdupe: allows you to change the max dupe dupeplusplus.nondupe: allows you to blacklist one certain item by adding data to it dupeplusplus.dupe: allows you to bypass the normal max dupe dupeplusplus.dupeconfig: allows the use of the /dupeconfig command
 ```

 ## Features: